trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     sudo nano /etc/unbound/unbound.conf.d/unbound.conf

-And copy and paste all the text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/unbound.conf"><b>unbound.conf</b></a> file and save (control+x then y then enter)
+And copy and paste all the text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/unbound.conf"><b>unbound.conf</b></a> file and save (control+x then y then enter) `IMPORTANT:` If you have ipv6 , change line 18 `do-ip6` to 'yes'

  ## ╸ Configure Adguard With `Cloudflare(DoH&DoT)` ╸